Nima-Khodabandelou/Notes/README.md

  }
 }
 ##
-unreferencing an object by:
+unreferencing an object by

 	nulling the reference

 		Employee e=new Employee(); -> e=null;

 	assigning reference to another

 		Employee e1=new Employee();
 		Employee e2=new Employee();
 		e1=e2;//e1 available for garbage collection

 	anonymous object -> new Employee();
 ##
-an unreferenced object can be referenced again
+An unreferenced object can be referenced again
 ##
-Garbage collector is Daemon thread.
-##
-Java Runtime class -> to execute process, invoke GC, get total and free memory, ... only one instance of Runtime class Runtime.getRuntime() returns singleton instance of Runtime class. public class Runtime1{
+Java Runtime class

+	-> to execute process, invoke GC, get total and free memory, ...

+	only one instance of Runtime class

+	Runtime.getRuntime() returns singleton instance of Runtime class.

+	ex:
+	public class Runtime1{
 	 public static void main(String args[])throws Exception{
 	  Runtime.getRuntime().exec("notepad");//will open a new notepad
 	 }
 	}
 ##
 hierarchy of InputStream and OutputStream